rohinarora/OpenMP/slides/readme.md

     * Atomic.
 Slide 65.
 Provides mutual exclusion but only applies to the update of a memory location.
 When in doubt, use critical (mutual exclusion)
 * Slide 69-72.
 Use synchronization for pi program.
 More explanation in main readme. (v3 code)
 * Slide 74.
 Good.
 SPMD vs worksharing
+* Slide 75.
-* Slide 75. "#pragma omp parallel" must be there to create threads/request OS for threads. "#pragma omp for" only uses the threads given by the OS
+  * "#pragma omp parallel" must be there to create threads/request OS for threads. "#pragma omp for" only uses the threads given by the OS
   * Takes care of the cyclic distribution we were doing earlier automatically ([v1](../Code/2_parallel_pi_v1.c))
+  * private(i) can be made explicit
+* Slide 76.
+  * sequential naive code
+  * SIMD code.
+Similar thing done previously in [v1](../Code/2_parallel_pi_v1.c)
+  * Neat code with #pragma omp for
+* Slide 77
+  * Worksharing constructs
+  * Compiler doesn't know how to distribute work in worksharing mechanism.
+Telling it explicitly is good
+  * The schedule clause affects how loop iterations are mapped onto threads
+  * static. compile time.
+If no chuck, 1 is default
+  * Dynamic runtime.
+When work across iterations changes a lot.
+Like thread pool example.
+Sieve of Eratosthenes.
+Slide 78. more
+  * guided. not used anymore
+  * more in slides
+  * would only need static and dynamic in most cases
+* Slide 79.
+Shorthand
+* #pragma omp for must follow "for loop"